evilsnowman4/DiscordNight/README.md

 # Customizing the theme

-DiscordNight has certain unique variables that can easily be modified to change the visibility and width of certain elements.
+DicordNight has certain unique variables that can easily be modified to change the visibility and width of certain elements.
 The code can either be added to the **DiscordNight.theme.css** or the **Custom CSS** menu in Discord settings:

 ```css
 :root {